Teacher videos: Adverbs in Spanish

 This video is part of Kapow Primary’s Spanish scheme of work – grammar.
 It equips teachers with simple strategies to model adverb formation and supports pupils in spotting patterns and similarities between English and Spanish.
 With opportunities to use bilingual dictionaries and compare grammar rules, the lesson promotes language detective skills and strengthens sentence-building.
 Pupils are encouraged to experiment with new vocabulary and enhance their spoken and written Spanish by using adverbs confidently and creatively.

-Spanish, Upper key stage 2, Year 6, Unit 3: Household tasks in Spanish, Lesson 3: Adverbs and purpose
+Spanish, key stage 2, Year 6, Unit 3: Household tasks in Spanish, Lesson 3: Adverbs and purpose